HWTeng-Teaching/202402-Financial-Econometrics/HW_ch10.18/HW_ch10.18.a,b.md

 b.
 Find the correlations between $EDUC$, $MOTHERCOLL$, and $FATHERCOLL$.
 Are the magnitudes of these correlations important?
 Can you make a logical argument why $MOTHERCOLL$ and $FATHERCOLL$ might be better instruments than $MOTHEREDUC$ and $FATHEREDUC$?

 ans:\
 The correlation coefficient between $EDUC$ and $MOTHERCOLL$ is 0.3594705, while the correlation coefficient between $EDUC$ and $FATHERCOLL$ is 0.3984962.
-These correlation coefficients indicate a positive relationship between $EDUC$ and parents' college education, but it is not very strong, rather fall between moderate and strong."
+These correlation coefficients indicate a positive relationship between $EDUC$ and parents' college education, but it is not very strong, rather fall between moderate and strong.

 | Correlation Range | Interpretation          |
 |-------------------|-------------------------|